MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-411-Exclusions-Medicare-Limitations-Medicare-Payment/subpart-J-Financial-Relationships-Between-Physicians-Entities-Furnishing-Designated-Health-Services/section-411.355.md

 (C) All money paid to a referring physician for research must be used solely to support *bona fide* research or teaching and must be consistent with the terms and conditions of the grant.

-(2) The “academic medical center” for purposes of this section consists of -
+(2) The “academic medical center” for purposes of this section consists of—

 (i) An accredited medical school (including a university, when appropriate) or an accredited academic hospital (as defined at paragraph (e)(3) of this section);